pattjoshi/interview-Q-A/SdAns.md

 - Redux Thunk middleware is used to handle asynchronous actions in Redux.
 - It enables dispatching of functions as actions, allowing for async operations such as API calls, fetching data, and handling side effects.

-- In summary, Redux Thunk allows you to write action creators that return functions instead of action objects, enabling asynchronous operations and side effects within Redux.
-It helps handle async logic in a more organized and controlled manner.

 # What is the purpose of the constants in Redux?